Let’s help kids stay fit by teaching them ways to get up and move throughout the day.

 Ask kids to think about their favorite way to move.
 The "move" can be a dance move, an exercise, or a motor skill such as hopping.
 Next, have them stand in place and do the movement for 20 seconds.
 Then have students share and teach their movement to a partner.

 View the slideshow to learn about many different ways to move throughout the day.

 To use this with your students click here.

 Find Examples of Ways to Get Up and Move

 Get your kids moving with a fun brain break!
 Play some music while kids move or dance.
 When the music is paused, the kids freeze in their positions.

 Make a List of Your Kids' Favorite Ways to Move

 Health experts recommend that kids get at least 60 minutes of physical activity each day.
 Ten minutes here and there add up quickly!

-Download the printable poster to list your students' top 10 move choices or challenge your students to expand the list to 60 ways to move for 60 minutes each day.
+Download the How Can You Move? printable to list your students' top 10 move choices.
+Challenge your students to expand the list to 60 ways to move for 60 minutes each day!

 Check for understanding: When and how you _ _ _ _ is up to you!